Wacom and NTT DATA Recognized as Technology Leaders at GSA UK’s Annual Award Ceremony

-Wacom and NTT DATA were selected based on the successful Microsoft Azure cloud migration for Wacom, the global leader in pen displays and tablets for creative users.
+Wacom and NTT DATA were selected based on the successful Microsoft Azure cloud migration for Wacom, a Japanese manufacturer with over 100 employees and global leader in pen displays and tablets for creative users.
 They successfully delivered a rapid and strategic cloud migration of Wacom’s mission-critical sales and accounting systems, delivered on the SAP ECC EHP7 Platform, in alignment with their SAP HANA roadmap and hosted on-premises in both Japan and the United States.
 The teams successfully navigated added complexity as the solution was successfully deployed amid the COVID-19 pandemic, which required all employees to work 100% remotely.

 It starts with the right roadmap

 The project’s scope demanded several issues be successfully addressed, including: